A Fundamental Accuracy--Robustness Trade-off in Regression and Classification: Abstract

 \section{Abstract}

 We derive a fundamental trade-off between standard and adversarial risk in a rather general situation that formalizes the following simple intuition: \begin{quote} \itshape If no (nearly) optimal predictor is smooth, adversarial robustness comes at the cost of accuracy. \end{quote} As a concrete example, we evaluate the derived trade-off in regression with polynomial ridge functions under mild regularity conditions.
+Generalizing our analysis of this example, we formulate a necessary condition under which adversarial robustness can be achieved without significant degradation of the accuracy.
+This necessary condition is expressed in terms of a quantity that resembles the Poincar\'{e} constant of the data distribution.